 One who suspects that ADL needs to invent or magnify controversies, in order to justify its continued existence, could hardly help noticing the triviality of these incidents.
-The threats to Jews in America in 2013 paled against the threats to American skateboarders.
+The threats to American Jews in 2013 paled against the threats to American skateboarders.

 Not that Foxman is the only Jewish person, or ADL is the only Jewish organization, carrying on in this vein.
 Consider the case where Jewish parents demanded that a California high school withdraw $64,000 worth of high school yearbooks, already distributed to students and marked up by their classmates, after it was discovered that, in a single photo caption, a teenage yearbook staff member had rearranged their son’s name to contain the three letters “Jew.”
 Does it honestly not occur to such parents that they could do better than to send such a resounding message of self-centeredness, censorship, and extreme sensitivity to slights?
 Did they even pause to consider the impression of Jews that would have been made, upon all those high school seniors, by a successful attempt to take away those yearbooks, containing in some cases irreplaceable writings by their classmates?
 Was there really no way to make it a learning experience with ultimately positive outcomes for the students?